package-url/purl-spec/PURL-TYPES.rst

 - The default repository ("registry") is ``https://bcr.bazel.build``, the Bazel Central Registry (BCR).
 - The ``name`` is the module name.
-It is case sensitive, but a single registry will never contain two different module names that compare equal case-insensitively.
+It must be lowercased.
 - The ``version`` is the module version in `Bazel's relaxed semver format
   <https://bazel.build/external/module#version_format>`_.
-- The optional ``repository_url`` can be used to specify the URL of an alternative registry.
+- The optional ``repository_url`` can be used to specify the URL of an alternative registry, with any trailing forward slashes removed.
 - The optional ``subpath`` can name a particular Bazel target in the module via a label with the leading double slash (``//``) removed and canonicalized by omitting the target name if it is equal to the name of the containing package.
 - Examples::

       pkg:bazel/rules_java@7.8.0